Bret Hart: United States Heavyweight Champion (1997–1999)

 Hart competed in his second Nitro match on June 22, defeating Chris Benoit with assistance from nWo members: Hart had attempted to recruit his long-time friend into the nWo, but the offer was rejected.
 At Bash at the Beach, Hart competed in his first championship match in WCW when he faced Booker T for the WCW World Television Championship.
 He was disqualified after hitting Booker with a steel chair.
 He headlined his first Nitro card on July 20, defeating Diamond Dallas Page for the vacant United States Heavyweight Championship, with assistance from nWo member, The Giant.
 On the August 10 episode of Nitro, Hart lost his title to Lex Luger.
 He regained it from Luger the next night on Thunder.
 In the main event of Fall Brawl, Hart was defeated in a WarGames match for the No. 1 contender spot to the WCW World Heavyweight Championship.

-Hart subsequently asked the fans for forgiveness, turning his back on Hogan and the nWo.
+Hart subsequently asked the fans for forgiveness, pretending to turn his back on Hogan and the nWo.
 A match between Hart and Hogan was booked for the September 28 episode of Nitro.
 During the match, Hart sustained a knee injury, with the bout ending in a no-contest; Sting came to Hart's aid and initiated a match with Hogan.
 Hart turned on Sting, delivering a DDT, and this bout was also ruled a no-contest.
 Sting, a member of the rival nWo Wolfpac, was assaulted after the match; this betrayal began an intense feud between Hart and Sting.
 On the October 12 episode of Nitro, Sting and The Warrior beat Hart and Hogan by disqualification.
 Hart's feud with Sting ended at Halloween Havoc with Hart controversially defending the United States Heavyweight Championship and (kayfabe) injuring Sting.
 On the October 26 episode of Nitro, Hart lost the title to Diamond Dallas Page.
 The two headlined the following month's World War 3 pay-per-view in a title match which Hart lost.
 Hart regained the title from Page on the November 30 episode of Nitro in a No Disqualification match with help from The Giant.